Eternal of Day

 Unlike many other eternals, Ylenrith does not have many other common names; the only one used with any regularity is the Pure but the eternal is known to dislike the use of this term.
 It is also occasionally known as the Eternal Flame and the Pure Morning and responds more positively to these sobriquets.

 Ylenrith (Il-LEN-rith) appears as a humanoid, often with strong merrow characteristics.
-It is neither female nor male, although its physical form may suggest elements of either or both genders.
+It is neither female nor male, although its physical form may suggest elements of any gender.
 It is usually dressed simply in a single pale colour, often white, light green or soft pastel blues.
 It usually wears a cloak of white feathers, and a belt of silver scales.
 It always speaks quietly, never raising its voice except to sing.

 As with Roshanwe the eternal is said to make its home at the point where they ocean of the realm of Day rises to touch the sky.
 Also like Roshanwe, it expresses emotions such as bittersweet joy and quiet sadness in a way that is comprehensible to humans.
 While it is clearly a creature with great emotional depth, it rarely expresses those emotions - and when it does it does so through the medium of song.